 Some Canadian companies wish to hire international employees due to labour shortages and high turnover, while others seek to improve or expand their companies.
 There are numerous benefits to utilizing a global workforce, no matter the reason.

-The process of hiring foreign workers is not without challenges, and there will be a certain wait time, especially nowadays, during COVID 19 pandemic.
+The process of hiring foreign workers is not without challenges, and there will be a certain wait time, especially nowadays, during the COVID-19 pandemic.
 However, most employers find that it is well worth their time and effort.
-From our experience and experience of our numerous satisfied clients, there are significant benefits of hiring internationally trained employees.
+From our experience and the experience of our numerous satisfied clients, there are significant benefits to hiring internationally trained employees.

 – Highly Skilled positions

-It is not a secret that the world is a global market where numerous countries compete for top talents.
+It is not a secret that the world is a global market where numerous countries compete for top talent.
 Fields such as IT, Software Development, Coding, Cloud Services have been

 overgrowing in the past 50 years and Canadian employers are experiencing labour shortages.
 The other fields, such as Science or Engineering, lack homegrown talents as well.
 Canada should be the world leader in clean energy development and attract top-world entrepreneurs, inventors, and scientists.